An Introduction to Learning Culture Part 1: What it Means and How The Industry is Poised to Support Them

 - Predict whether or not employees will be able to apply the training back on the job

 For example, our adaptive platform not only validates knowledge acquisition and predicts an employee’s ability to apply the knowledge in the workplace, but it also engenders intrinsic motivation, self-direction and a sense of ownership within employee.
 As a result, we find that not only are individual users pleased with the training, but entire workforces perform at higher levels.

 Follow our ongoing learning culture discussion

 In the coming weeks, this blog will explore the theme of “Learning Culture,” wherein we’ll talk about turning students and employees into learners, making a difference in the lives of employees, increasing motivation and productivity through culture, and so on.
 Join us as we uncover what it means to build a culture of learning and the role of learning technology in that development.
-Drop your email in our contact form and we’ll make sure you don’t miss our next installment of Learning Culture.
+Drop your email in our contact form and we’ll make sure you don’t miss Part 2 of this post on Learning Culture.